|House Darklyn of Duskendale|

 Lords of Duskendale

-Ser Steffon Darklyn was a member of the Kingsguard of King Viserys I Targaryen and became Lord Commander of the Queensguard for Rhaenyra Targaryen when the realm was divided between the blacks of Rhaenyra and the greens of her half-brother Aegon II Targaryen.
-Lord Darklyn attended Rhaenyra's coronation and sat on her black council; in retaliation Aegon's Hand Ser Criston Cole sacked Duskendale and had Lord Darklyn beheaded during the Dance of the Dragons.
+Ser Steffon Darklyn was a member of the Kingsguard of King Viserys I Targaryen.
+When the Dance of the Dragons began, pitting the blacks of Rhaenyra Targaryen against the greens of her half-brother Aegon II Targaryen, Steffon became Lord Commander of Rhaenyra's Queensguard.
+Steffon died attempting to tame Seasmoke, however.
+Lord Gunthor Darklyn attended Rhaenyra's coronation and sat on her black council; in retaliation Aegon's Hand, Ser Criston Cole, beheaded Gunthor after the sack of Duskendale.
 Lady Meredyth Darklyn briefly sheltered Queen Rhaenyra after she fled King's Landing.
+Lord Darklyn was forced to pay a heavy ransom after Aegon II regained the throne, and Duskendale's knights betrayed Lord Borros Baratheon during the Battle of the Kingsroad.
+King Aegon III Targaryen named Ser Robert Darklyn to the Kingsguard, but the decision was reversed by Lord Unwin Peake.

 The Darklyns were succeeded as Lords of Duskendale by House Rykker.